 Seattle has produced some housing for the local workforce including down payment loans to over 600 first time homebuyers.
-That said, the spectrum of housing need above 60% AMI has not been a high priority for the receipt of scarce public funds6.
-In recognition that the City of Seattle needs a balanced approach to housing policy, and this group is otherwise not now widely served by the City, the Seattle City Council enacted Ordinance # 31444 to evaluate best practices elsewhere in the USA to ascertain what Seattle could glean from other cities which are similarly positioned: high cost areas which are increasingly unaffordable to wage earners such as some first responders, entry level teachers and health care workers.
+That said, the spectrum of housing need above 60% AMI has not been a high priority for the receipt of scarce public funds.
+Recognizing that this group is not widely served, as well as the need for a balanced approach to housing policy, the Seattle City Council enacted Ordinance # 31444 to evaluate best practices elsewhere in the USA to ascertain what Seattle could glean from other cities which are similarly positioned: high cost areas which are increasingly unaffordable to wage earners such as some first responders, entry level teachers and health care workers.
 This report evaluates data including the US Census Bureau, HUD, private data providers such as Nielsen, and direct sources from Atlanta, Austin, Boston, Dallas, Denver, Minneapolis, Phoenix, Portland, San Diego, San Francisco, San Jose and Washington DC to ascertain what is working well in these comparative jurisdictions.